NatterignerGG/NatterignerGG/README.md

 😄 Pronouns: she/her.

-⚡ Fun fact: I love dachshunds because they are so silly! and I decided to study programming because it’s a vast world, and unfortunately, the world of art restoration isn’t an easy or secure field.
+⚡ Fun fact: I love animals, especially dogs like dachshunds because i own their since i was a little girl and they are so silly! and I decided to study programming because it’s a vast world to know, and unfortunately, the life of art restoration isn’t an easy or secure field.
 However, it’s a path I’m really enjoying!